gaurang1823/Birth-Certificate-Input-System/README.md

 Contributing
 Contributions to enhance the system’s features, security, and scalability are welcome.
 Please follow the guidelines in the CONTRIBUTING.md file.

-I worked on this together with my colleague Chetan Naik (@ChetanNaikk)
+I worked on this together with my colleague Chetan Naik ([(https://github.com/ChetanNaikk))